 Call Kevin Ladner 228-493-1582 of Paul Harris 228-216-0013 for more information.

-It's the third annual nighttime art installation extravaganza, Under the Harvest Moon, on the beautiful property of James and Peggy Inabinet in the Kiln.
-If you didn't make it to the other two wildly successful shows, you owe it to yourself to see what can happen when a couple dozen artists do an install in the woods of Mississippi and accompany the mystery with “music, healing arts and other forms of creative expression.”
+This was to be the third annual nighttime art installation extravaganza, Under the Harvest Moon, on the beautiful property of James and Peggy Inabinet in the Kiln.
+If you didn't make it to the other two wildly successful shows, you owe it to yourself to see what can happen when a couple dozen artists do an install in the woods of Mississippi and accompany the mystery with “music, healing arts and other forms of creative expression,” but “in consideration for the health and safety of participants and guests,” the Inabinets request you consider joining them for Under the Flower Moon on April 30, 2022 instead as this event has been cancelled.
 See our feature on 2019's Under the Flower Moon here.

 It's the 25th anniversary of the event that proclaims itself “America's largest block party,” for which car enthusiasts converge upon the coast from all points near and far and commence to cruuuise.
 The party rolls from here to Moss Point, but we've got the schedule of Hancock County events right here so you can plan and pace yourself !